This post may contain affiliate links. Please see my disclosure policy for details.

 1. Cepelinai (Zeppelin / Lithuanian Potato Dumpling)

 Now, these aren’t like the typical dumplings you’d see in Poland or even Asia.
 These dumplings are HUGE!
-Almost like the size of a Jacket Potato in England and the potato is really heavy and stodgy.
+Almost the size of a Jacket Potato in England and the potato is really heavy and stodgy.

 I ordered one as a starter before my main on the first evening and instantly regretted it.
 It was the size of a whole meal!
 (A Lithuanian would normally have two as a main).